Muhammad Hamza Shafqaat

-Muhammad Hamza Shafqaat (محمد حمزہ شفقات; born 25 November 1981) is a Pakistani civil servant who serves in BPS-19 grade as the Provinical Information Secretary, Government of Balochistan.
+Muhammad Hamza Shafqaat (محمد حمزہ شفقات; born 25 November 1978) is a Pakistani civil servant who serves in BS-20 grade as the Commissioner of Quetta Division since September 2023.
 He belongs to the Pakistan Administrative Service.

 Early life and education

-Hamza Shafqaat was born to Chaudhry Shafqaat Ahmed on November 25, 1981.
+Hamza Shafqaat was born to Chaudhry Shafqaat Ahmed on November 25, 1978.
 He studied at Cadet College Hasan Abdal.
 He is alumnus of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI) from where he graduated with a degree in Mechanical engineering.
 He holds MPhil in public policy from National Defence University (NDU) Islamabad.
 Hamza Shafqaat started his schooling at Toddler's academy Lahore & eventually did his O levels and Fsc from Cadet College Hassan Abdal.
 He did Bachelors in Computer Science Engineering from GIKI.
 Later on he did Masters in Public policy/Public administration from NDU.

-He is married to Pawan Bilour and they have two children.
+He is married to Pawan Bilour and they have three children.
 He has also done two courses on wastewater management and innovation in public service.